fider/deep-match/README.md

 deepMatch([1, 2, 3], [3, 4]); // false
 ```

-Regular expressions and functions in the `example` are run against the corresponding values in the `object`:
+Regular expressions and functions in the `matcher` are run against the corresponding values in the `object`:

 ```js
 deepMatch('aaa', /a+/); // true